 Prohibited Use of Allocated Allowance Value.
 Use of the value of any allowance allocated to a natural gas supplier other than for the primary benefit of retail natural gas ratepayers consistent with the goals of AB 32 is prohibited.
 Prohibited uses include:

-Use of allocated allowance auction proceeds to pay for the costs of complying with MRR, the AB 32 Cost of Implementation Fee Regulation (California Code of Regulations, sections 95200-95207), or the Cap-and-Trade Regulation, including the purchase of allowances, except for the costs allowable pursuant to sections 95893(d)(3)-(4);
+Use of allocated allowance auction proceeds to pay for the costs of complying with MRR, the AB 32 Cost of Implementation Fee Regulation (California Code of Regulations, sections 95200-95207), or the Cap-and-Invest Regulation, including the purchase of allowances, except for the costs allowable pursuant to sections 95893(d)(3)-(4);

+Use of allocated allowance value to purchase voluntary carbon offsets or participate in any voluntary carbon market or external greenhouse gas emissions trading system;

-Use of allocated allowance auction proceeds to pay for lobbying costs, employee bonuses, shareholder dividends, or costs, penalties, or activities mandated by any legal settlement, administrative enforcement action, or court order; and
+Use of allocated allowance value to pay for lobbying costs, employee bonuses, shareholder dividends, or costs, penalties, or activities mandated by any legal settlement, administrative enforcement action, or court order; and

-Returning allocated allowance auction proceeds to ratepayers in a volumetric manner.
+Returning allocated allowance auction proceeds and interest to ratepayers in a volumetric manner.

 Deadline for Use of Allocated Allowance Value.
-For allocated allowances received on or after October 1, 2017, the proceeds received from the sale of allowances allocated to a natural gas supplier must be spent by December 31 of the year ten years after the vintage year of the allowances, and the value of allocated allowances received prior to October 1, 2017 must be spent by December 31, 2027.
-To be spent, the proceeds must not remain in any account owned or controlled by the natural gas supplier or its corporate associates.
-If the proceeds have not been spent within ten years, they must be returned to ratepayers in a non-volumetric manner by December 31 of the year eleven years after the vintage year of the allowances.
+For allocated allowances received on or after October 1, 2017, the value received from the sale of allowances allocated to a natural gas supplier must be spent by December 31 of the year ten years after the vintage year of the allowances, and the value of allocated allowances received prior to October 1, 2017 must be spent by December 31, 2027.
+To be spent, the allocated allowance value must not remain in any account owned or controlled by the natural gas supplier, its corporate associates, or a third-party program administrator overseeing the use of the allocated allowance value on behalf of the natural gas supplier.
+If the allocated allowance value has not been spent within ten years, it must be returned to ratepayers in a non-volumetric manner by December 31 of the year eleven years after the vintage year of the allowances.

-Reporting on the Use of Auction Proceeds.
-No later than June 30, 2016, and June 30 of each calendar year thereafter, each natural gas supplier shall submit a report to the Executive Officer describing the disposition of all allocated allowance auction proceeds during the previous calendar year.
+Reporting on the Use of Allowance Value.
+No later than June 30, 2016, and June 30 of each calendar year thereafter, each natural gas supplier shall submit a report to the Executive Officer describing the disposition of all allocated allowance value during the previous calendar year.
+Investor-owned natural gas suppliers may discontinue annual reporting on the Use of Allowance Value after one year of reporting a zero balance, but not before June 30, 2037.
 This report shall include:

-The monetary value of any unspent allocated allowance auction proceeds remaining from prior years at the start of the previous calendar year.
+The monetary value of any unspent allocated allowance auction proceeds remaining from prior years at the start of the previous calendar year, including any accrued interest.

 The monetary value of auction proceeds received by the natural gas supplier from the sale of allowances during the previous calendar year;

-The monetary value of all auction proceeds spent during the previous calendar year and the monetary value of all auction proceeds remaining unspent at the end of the previous calendar year;
+The monetary value of auction proceeds and interest spent during the previous calendar year and the monetary value of auction proceeds and interest remaining unspent at the end of the previous calendar year;

+For investor-owned utilities, the monetary value of auction proceeds and interest that were encumbered for GHG reduction projects during the previous calendar year;

-How each use of allocated allowance auction proceeds which were spent during the previous calendar year complies with the requirements of this section and the requirements of California Health and Safety Code sections 38500 et seq.
+How each use of allocated allowance value during the previous calendar year complies with the requirements of this section and the requirements of California Health and Safety Code sections 38500 et seq.
 This includes:

-Describing the nature and purpose of each use of allocated allowance auction proceeds, including how it benefits ratepayers, and specifying the amount of allocated allowance auction proceeds spent on that use.
-This includes describing the GHG reduction purpose of any educational programs;
+Describing the nature and purpose of each use of allocated allowance value, including how it benefits ratepayers, and specifying the amount of allocated allowance value spent on that use.
+This includes describing the GHG reduction purpose of any educational programs and the number of ratepayers that received a non-volumetric return;